Waterford History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-The Waterford family lived in Northampton.
-Their name, however, is a reference to Valtierville, in the Seine-Inferieur region of France, the family's place of residence prior to the Norman Conquest of England in 1066.
+Waterford is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Waterford family lived in Valtierville, in the Seine-Inferieur region of France, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Waterford family